GMOD/sars-cov-2-jbrowse/README.md

 Thanks to Michael Levy for writing much of the following.

-1) Download docker -- this is a useful way to write code so it can run many places and install appropriate dependencies that don't mess with code and packages already on the system.
+1) Download docker -- this is a useful way to write code so it can run many places and install appropriate dependencies that doesn't mess with code and packages already on the system.

 Here's how to do it on ubuntu:
 ```